Get all the latest data for Madrid

 What are the total closing costs as a percent in Madrid in 2026?

-The typical total closing cost in Madrid in 2026 is around 8% to 10% of the purchase price for a resale property, or 11% to 13.5% for a new build from a developer.
+The typical total closing cost in Madrid in 2026 is about 8% to 10% of the purchase price for a resale home and about 12% to 13.5% for a new-build home.

 If you want to go into more details, we also have a blog article detailing all the property taxes and fees in Madrid.